Relintai/broken_seals/README.md

 addon.

-Right now the terrain is only going to be pseudo-random, as generating proper connected worlds are kind of super difficult, especially if you also have to mesh them in 3d.
-I think this solution can be extended later to be able to do a full continent / world randomization
+Right now the terrain is only going to be pseudo-random, as generating proper connected worlds are kind of super difficult, especially if you also have to mesh them in 3d. /
-/ generation.
+I think this solution can be extended later to be able to do a full continent / world randomization / generation.

-However for now the idea is that we have a World resource, this contains Continents, those zontain Zones, and those contain SubZones.\
+For now the idea is that we have a World resource, this contains Continents, those zontain Zones, and those contain SubZones.\
 The position and size is predetermined by the designer.
-And then when a chunk needs to be generated it gets put into this world, and setup.
+And then when a chunk needs to be generated it gets put into this world, and then these generate it's data.

 - World does mostly nothing on it's own for now, except for holding continents.
-- Right continents should handle things like oceans, and big mountains.
+- Continents handle things like oceans, and big mountains.
 - Zones generate proper terrain, and add props.
 They need to blend into continents.
-- SubZones can be used as spawners, prop spawners, or they can even do terrain mods.
+- SubZones can be used as spawners, prop spawners, or they can even do terrain modifications.

+So when a chunk needs to be generated, first the world gets it, then all continents which intersect with it's position, then all zones which intersect with it's position, then all subzones which intersect with it's position.

 The editor contains an addon to help with editing the world.